wobiskai/anomaly-detection-in-Bitcoin/README.md

 # Anomaly Detection in Bitcoin
 Bitcoin is an emerging digital currency, the most distinctive characteristic is that all it's transactions are recorded in a publicaly avaiable blockchain.
-Therefore the transaction data in Bitcoin serve as an alternative to finanical data which might not always be accessible and poses privacy concerns.
+Therefore the transaction data in Bitcoin serve as an alternative to financial data which might not always be accessible and poses privacy concerns.
 This project shows how to detect abnormal transactions in the Bitcoin data.

 ## Data